cursor86/Pay-check-AU/article-2-medicare-levy.md

 ---

-Every year, millions of Australians pay the Medicare Levy without really understanding what it is, who pays it, or whether they can reduce or avoid it.
+Every year, millions of Australians pay the Medicare Levy without really understanding what it is, who pays it,or whether they can reduce or avoid it.
 If you've noticed a 2% deduction on your payslip or tax return and wondered what it's for — this guide is for you.

 ---